wangwenx190/QtMediaPlayer/README.md

 Currently this library doesn't support reading from embeded resources or reading from `QIODevice`.
 It can only read from real local files or online streams.
 There's plan to implement this feature for this library, but it's not urgent.

-## Why not just use QtMultimedia or own FFmpeg implementation?
+## Why not just use QtMultimedia (Qt5) or own FFmpeg implementation?

-Currently this project uses **MDK** and **MPV** as the player backends.
+For Qt5: Currently this project uses **MDK** and **MPV** as the player backends.
 They are world-famous multimedia frameworks with long time active development, they are known to have good code quality and especially outstanding performance, however, QtMultimedia is only a simple implementation based on the operating system's default multimedia framework, it has a friendly interface but it's not designed for performance, and I'm also not convinced that the Qt company has deep experience on the multimedia area.
 And I also don't think some custom FFmpeg implementation can be better than these impressive frameworks.

+For Qt6: The QtMultimedia module has been totally rewritten by the Qt company's CTO, Lars Knoll.
+The code quality and general performance was greatly improved.
+And it also adds a FFmpeg backend.
+The QtMM module now has a bright future than ever.

 ## Build